cyprienruffino/MiniShark/README.md

 - tcpdump : BSD Licence

 ## Usage
 The developping team is not in responsible of any illegal activities done with MiniShark.
-This include, but not only, analysis of private data.
+This include, but not only, capture and analysis of private communications without its owner permission.